DominicBlais/noodleknocker/README.md

 binding = "AI"
 ```

 Please be aware that **Noodle Knocker** is not fully compatible with Safari browsers.
-Safari's strict permissions require user-initiated audio playback, which interferes with **Noodle Knocker**'s web socket-driven intermittent audio playback.
+Safari's strict permissions require user-initiated audio playback, which interferes with **Noodle Knocker**'s WebSocket-driven intermittent audio playback.

 ## Credits